HDI-Project/ATM/README.md

 <!--```-->

 <!--Note: Any dataset with less than 30 samples will fail for the DBN classifier unless the DBN `minibatch_size` constant is changed to match the number of samples.-->

+## Related Projects

+### Featuretools

+[Featuretools](https://github.com/featuretools/featuretools) is a python library for automated feature engineering.
+It can be used to prepare raw transactional and relational datasets for ATM.
+It is created and maintaned by [Feature Labs](https://www.featurelabs.com) and is also a part of the [Human Data Interaction Project](https://hdi-dai.lids.mit.edu/).